West Akim Municipal District

 West Akim Municipal District is one of the thirty-three districts in Eastern Region, Ghana.
 Originally created as an ordinary district assembly in 1988 when it was known as West Akim District, which was created from the former West Akim District Council.
 Later, it was elevated to municipal district assembly status on 1 November 2007 (effectively 29 February 2008) to become West Akim Municipal District.
 However on 28 June 2012, the southern part of the district was split off to create Upper West Akim District; thus the remaining part has been retained as West Akim Municipal District.
-The municipality is located in the southern part of Eastern Region and has Asamankese as its capital town.
+The current MP for West Akim Municipal District is Hon.
+Charles Acheampong.
+The municipal is located in the southern part of Eastern Region and has Asamankese as its capital town.
+Baffour Abodie Sarkodie Appiah I is the Mawerehene of Asamankese known in private life as Dr. Alex Kwame Appiah; he doubles as the president and CEO of Gewah Hospital Ltd and Gewah Groups of Companies who is also a member of United Nations Economic and Social Council Civil Society (ECOSOC).